hackerb9/Tandy-Terminfo/README.md

 You can test whether it worked by pressing Control-L. If it clears the screen, then you have correctly installed the TERMINFO files.
 You can also try running a `curses` program, such as the BSD game "worms" which animates ASCII worms crawling on your screen. (`apt install bsdgames`)

+If you have trouble with the screen ocassionally scrolling, be sure you have the status line turned off by pressing the LABEL button.

 Note that some poorly written programs do not use the TERMINFO file to send the correct escape sequences.
 Instead they presume your terminal speaks VT102 or "ANSI".
 Fortunately, this is not very common.

 # Notes on using the TELCOM program

-* For a standard serial port @9600 baud, type this command in TELCOM: stat 88n1enn
+* For a standard serial port @9600 baud, type this command in TELCOM:

+    stat 88n1enn

-* 19200 bps works fine if your UNIX getty is configured to talk that speed: stat 98n1enn
+* 19200 bps works fine if your UNIX getty is configured to talk that speed:

+    stat 98n1enn

 * Software flow control (XON/XOFF) is absolutely necessary as the 8250 UART has a one byte buffer.

-* Hardware flow control (RTSCTS) is not available.
+* Hardware flow control (RTS/CTS) is not available.

 * Because of network latency software flow control may be inadequate over `ssh`.

 * To connect to a PC running UNIX, you'll need a null modem cable.

 * The Tandy Model 200 has a *FEMALE* 25 pin RS-232c port.

 ## Special keys: